 In July 1918 a visit by an inspector found that 6 pupils marked on the daily roll were not, in fact, present.
 Miss Boyde was fined £5 for the “falsification of school records” and threatened with dismissal if she was found repeating the offence.
 Within the year, however, Miss Boyde was indeed caught breaking the same rule again, and was summarily dismissed effective the last day of March 1919.
 The National Board ordered that her current salary of £109 per annum should be withdrawn “in view of her gross & deliberate falsification of the school records”, that she should be “declared ineligible for recognition in any capacity as a National Teacher during 6 months” and that any school manager offering her work in the future should be made aware of her transgressions.
 Miss Plant remained as J.A.M., but a new principal was not appointed for over three months, so it is not clear if the school remained open during this period.
 The recorded average daily attendance across 1919 hovered around 26, but during the first three months of that year the average was driven down to 18 “due to influenza” – presumably the ‘Spanish Flu’ pandemic that was sweeping the world and killing millions at that time.
 A cursory glance at the death records of the Ballymahon Registrar’s District suggests that the general region was hit by the Spanish Flu between about November 1918 and March 1919, with up to one third of all deaths during that time attributed to influenza or chronic bronchitis, affecting people of all ages and becoming fatal after an illness of anywhere between 5 and 20 days.
 (The relatively recent availability of these death records online makes this a subject very worthy of further investigation.)

 Having seen nine different principals and J.A.M.s pass through the school over the preceding eighteen years, Tashinny next entered another of its occasional phases of stability.
 Miss Annie Trimble was born in December 1907 and had herself been a pupil of Tashinny during its upheavals.
 She trained as a teacher 1925-1927 and had completed a stint as a substitute principal in County Westmeath.
 Miss Trimble was appointed principal on 1st February 1928 and remained the face of Tashinny National School for almost half a century, seeing it through many educational and social changes along the way.
 The average daily attendance in her early years was between 10 and 14 pupils, with the school closed for a fortnight due to an outbreak of whooping cough just three months into her tenure.
 These pupil numbers are low compared to previous decades, though how reliable those earlier attendance figures were is, of course, highly questionable.
 Miss Trimble’s era included involvement in the National Folklore Collection which was recorded in Tashinny School during 1937-1938, one of the young participants being Sarah Jane Cody, a great-niece of the first National School principal Archibald Mahon.
 1940 saw the death of Canon Franc S. Stoney, ending a remarkable and eventful 50-year run as manager of Tashinny School.
 Canon Cyril C. Ellison became just the third manager in the 71-year history of the National School, followed by Canon Alfred Birch in 1945, Canon John Montgomery in 1967, Rev. James Pickering in 1980, and Canon A.W.
 Kingston in 1982.
-A new cloakroom and winter playroom was added to the school in 1953.
+A new cloakroom and winter playroom were added to the school in 1953, a turf shed in 1962 and a teacher’s bathroom in 1968.
+The old garage and turf shed, which were across the road from the school-house, were sold in about 1984.
 During this period the school’s standards increased significantly and, as a result, pupil numbers also grew.
-In the early 1970s Miss Trimble retired to Drogheda, where she died in 1988.
+In 1944 the parish vestry declared that the school was flourishing, but cautioned that many of the pupils were travelling from Ballymahon and Forgney, and that the low birth rate locally could cause problems in the future.
+In 1974 Miss Trimble retired to Drogheda, where she died in 1988.

 Miss Trimble was succeeded as principal of Tashinny by Alicia Whyte until 1978.
 The school was the subject of a photo-feature in The Longford News in January 1975.
 Next were Elspeth Hall as principal and Celine O’Meara as a second teacher.
 In 1988 an entirely new school-house was constructed on land next to the old one, and Tashinny National School continues today under principal Yvonne McHugh (nee Farrar), herself a former pupil of the school.
 The old school-house and grounds were sold and extensively renovated for use as a private home, though the building was abandoned after a short time and is again in need of repair (as of 2018).
 The history of Tashinny National School over the last century deserves a more in-depth examination to match that of it’s first 50 years, but this will have to suffice until those records become more accessible.